Stan-l-e-y/MobileForumBackend/README.md

-# Get a post with its Comments and Subcomments
+# Get a Post with its Comments and Subcomments

 ![GetPostEndpoint](./GetPost.png)